eclipse-vertx/vert.x/README.md

 > mvn test -Dvertx.testNativeTransport=true -Dtest.useDomainSockets
 ```

-Vert.x has a few integrations tests that runs a differently configured JVM (classpath, system properties, etc....)
+Vert.x has a few integrations tests that run a differently configured JVM (classpath, system properties, etc....)
 for ALPN, native and logging

 ```